chandan13tiwari/design-patterns/src/main/java/org/pattern/factory/thirdsol/readme.md

 Simple Factory - Using Simple factory, we have created a simple factory.
 It not a design pattern (some developers think it of a design pattern but its not)

 SIMPLE FACTORY is different from FACTORY METHOD

+PROBLEMS WITH SIMPLE FACTORY -

+There is as such no problem with Simple factory as per Client requirement as of now..
+BUT, using Simple Factory we are still not doing justification with Open/Close principle.
+HOW??
+Because, let say if in future we need to add more and more pizza based on different location (means now Pizza Store has franchise opened in different countries, then if we use Simple Factory, we need to update the factory class again and again for a simple change), so to increase the EFFICIENCY - we need to use FACTORY METHOD.